Perspectives on QCD, Topology and the Strong CP Problem: Abstract

 \section{Abstract}

-On the basis of allowed local gauge symmetries, the QCD Lagrangian admits a CP-violating term proportional to the topological charge density, commonly referred to as the $\theta$ term.
+On the basis of allowed local gauge symmetries, the QCD Lagrangian admits a $CP$-violating term proportional to the topological charge density, commonly referred to as the $\theta$ term.
 A priori, any value of $\theta$ is consistent with the local symmetries of the theory, while current experimental limits constrain $\theta \lesssim 10^{-10}$.
 The apparent extreme smallness of this parameter is known as the strong $CP$ problem.

-In this work, we provide a careful critical overview of the conceptual assumptions underlying the $\theta$ term, focusing on the roles of topology, the definition of topological charge density, rough gauge field configurations, instantons, and anomalies.
-We contrast the assumptions required to describe QCD at nonzero $\theta$ with those sufficient at $\theta = 0$, and argue that a vanishing $\theta$ term is compatible with a formulation based solely on local gauge invariance and causal locality, without invoking additional global structure.
+In this work, we provide a careful overview of the conceptual assumptions underlying the $\theta$ term, focusing on the roles of topology, the definition of topological charge density, rough and smooth gauge field configurations, instantons, and anomalies.
+We contrast standard assumptions required to describe QCD at nonzero $\theta$ with those sufficient at $\theta = 0$, and argue that a vanishing $\theta$ term is compatible with a formulation emphasizing local gauge invariance and causal locality, without necessarily invoking a global topological classification of gauge configurations.

 The perspective developed here is intended as a conceptual analysis of the standard formulation of the strong $CP$ problem.
-It does not challenge the internal consistency of QCD at nonzero $\theta$, nor does it diminish the independent theoretical and phenomenological motivation for axion and axion-like particle physics, which are well-motivated extensions of the Standard Model.
+It must be clearly understood that there is no challenge here to the internal consistency of QCD at nonzero $\theta$ or the relevance of instantons and so on, nor does it diminish the independent theoretical and phenomenological motivation for axion and axion-like particle physics, which are well-motivated extensions of the Standard Model.